zpaolo11x/Arcadeflow/README.md

 - 'Text panel size' : Select the size of the history panel at the expense of snapshot area
 - 'Text panel style' : Select the look of the history text panel
 - 'Game panel style' : Select the look of the history game panel
+- '!
+Text scroll !' : Select if you want to manually scroll history text, or automatically scroll
 - 'Detailed game data' : Show extra data after the game name before the history text
 - 'Control panel overlay' : Show controller and buttons overlay on history page